-The School Directory serves as a resource that allows families to communicate with each other regarding approved school activities, functions, and programs.
+The School Directory and/or grade level directories serves as a resource that allows families to communicate with each other regarding approved school activities, functions, and programs.
 All Epiphany community members should respect the rights of one another; many of the families desire to keep their phone numbers and email addresses confidential.
-Therefore, any information in the directory should not be shared with anyone.
-The school will not be liable for the use of the School Directory for other than its intended purposes.
-Any communication that misuses the School Directory and information contained within it may result in serious consequences, up to and including dismissal of the offending family from the school community.
+Therefore, any information in the directories should not be shared with anyone.
+The school will not be liable for the use of the School Directory or grade level directories for other than their intended purposes.
+Any communication that misuses the directories and information contained within them may result in serious consequences, up to and including dismissal of the offending family from the school community.